megasilk53/som-external/docs/ig60ll/README.md

 `ig60ll.swu` is the image for software update.

 ### Software update
 IG60 adopts the concept of double copy(A/B system) to improve safety and reliability.
 Each copy contains both the kernel and rootfs images.
-The u-boot envirnoment variable 'bootside' determines the working copy.
+The u-boot environment variable 'bootside' determines the working copy.

 Software update is performed efficiently with SWUpdate.
 All images and scripts are appended to a single .swu file by the Buildroot.
 In addition, it must have a description file to specify software collections and operation modes to implement the double copy strategy.
 By default the software description file has five collections: `main-a`, `main-b`, `full-a`, `full-b` and `complete`. `main-a(b)` is to update kernel and rootfs images of copy `a(b)`. `full-a(b)` will also update bootstrap and u-boot images. `complete` is for ig60llsd only.
 It will re-partition and then program the entire NAND, thus to initialize an IG60 device.